ezibyte/EziSocial-Plugin/README.md

         CCMessageBox("Sorry, user details not available", "fbUserDetailCallback");
     }

--------- CODE END -----------

 Android Changes
 ---------------

 To make this code working on Android side, you need to change onActivityResult(...) within Cocos2dxActivity as follows:-

--------- CODE START -----------

 	@Override
-  public void onActivityResult(int requestCode, int resultCode, Intent data)
+	public void onActivityResult(int requestCode, int resultCode, Intent data) {
-	{
 		super.onActivityResult(requestCode, resultCode, data);
 		EziSocialManager.onActivityResult(requestCode, resultCode, data);
 	}

--------- CODE END -----------

 Debugging On Android
 --------------------

-In version 1.0.1, you can enable Android debugging by calling following method in Any Java Class:
+In version 1.0.1, you can enable Android debugging by calling following method in Any Java Class (prefer your MainActivity class):

 	EziSocialManager.setEnableDebugLogs(false); // To disable logs.
 By Default, disable

 	EziSocialManager.setEnableDebugLogs(true); // To enable logs.
 By Default, disable